bertwinshine/CZ_Study_TempChange/README.md

 ## What this is / isn't

-- This is the temperature study — the hot temperature is the only thing that changes.
+- This is the temperature study-the hot temperature is the only thing that changes.
 - The rotation study (changing rpm) is not done yet.
 - These are reference CFD fields.
 Building the actual ML model from them is the ML side, which is not part of this repo.